Wild garlic grows on the edges of woodlands from March onwards and can be used for wonderful garlic flavour in many dishes. Also see wild garlic pesto

 Tips: If your blender is not very strong, try soaking the cashews in water overnight to soften them.
 You can use 3 or 4 cloves of normal garlic in place of the wild garlic.
 Add a bunch of coriander for a popular classic!

 A protein dense and filling meal, the recipe is a variant of red dragon pie.
 I bought the dried beans very cheaply from Approved Food, they do seem to get them in quite often.
-Mention goes to Lucy who reminded me of the protein rich properties of Amaranth, and then I was surprised to see it at only 83p for 250g from Goodness Direct (at time of writing).

 The quantities listed are for an enormous pie that feeds four people with lots of leftovers for the next day.
 Adjust as required.